 Every now and again, we like to share a few of the very interesting questions sent to us by users of Oxford Dictionaries.
-Read on to learn more about the peculiarities of the English alphabet and dictionary history.
-The dictionary speaks Answer: One could argue that dictionaries are called as such because they tell the […]
+Read on to learn about grammatical and conventional markings, the complex origins of a spelling convention, and more.
+Which colour?
+You can say either.
+Both have entries in the Oxford English Dictionary, […]

 We at the Oxford English Dictionary recently partnered with the British Council to host a panel discussion entitled ‘Who cares about English?’
 The panel was chaired by John Knagg, Head of English Research at the British Council, and consisted of: John Simpson, Chief Editor of the OED Romesh Gunesekera, Booker prize shortlisted novelist Henry Hitchings, […]